Beier first cites Walls' 1942 paper saying that all species of bats, badgers and most smaller carnivores,

 Artificial light puts ecosystem services of frugivorous bats at risk.

-Nocturnal bats have only rods cells in their retinas.
-Bats are not truly blind (they do have eyes), but are
+generally night vision rods cells in their retinas, seeing in shades of grey.
+No species of bats are truly blind (they do have eyes),

-Each year, large swaths of rainforest are cleared and converted to farm land.
-Roads with streetlights are
+Each year, large swaths of tropical rain forests are cleared and converted to farm land.
+And then roads with

-Lewanzik & Voigt found that the streetlights repel the seed dispersing, fruit-eating bats.
-While the bats
+Lewanzik & Voigt found that the remaining streetlights repel the seed dispersing, fruit-eating bats that

 Thus, the artificial light pollution can retard and inhibit the regeneration of one of our planetís largest

-"sinks" for the greenhouse gas CO2 sinks, a tropical rainforests, by it disrupting the behavior of the fruit-eating bats
+"sinks" for the greenhouse gas CO2, a tropical rain forests, by disrupting the behavior of the fruit-eating bats that

-that help rainforest plants re-colonize the land with their "seed-rain".
+help rain forest plants re-colonize the land from their "seed-rain".